AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_cells.md

 - <ItemLink id="inverter_card" /> switches the filter from a whitelist to a blacklist
 - <ItemLink id="equal_distribution_card" /> allocates the same amount of cell byte space to each type, so one type cannot fill up the entire cell
-- <ItemLink id="void_card" /> voids items inserted if the cell is full (or that specific type's allocated space in the case of an equal distribution card, useful for stopping farms from backing up.
+- <ItemLink id="void_card" /> voids items inserted if the cell is full (or that specific type's allocated space in the case of an equal distribution card), useful for stopping farms from backing up.
 Be careful to partition this!
 - Portable cells can accept <ItemLink id="energy_card" /> in order to increase their battery capacity

 # Item Storage Cells